Logo Aletsch Arena

 Best time of the year

-The best time to hike the Aletsch Glacier Trail and overall in the Aletsch Arena is undoubtedly from June through late September.
+The best time to hike the Aletsch Glacier Trail and overall in the Aletsch Arena is undoubtedly from June to October.
 This period is the best hiking season in the Aletsch Arena when the weather is the most stable with longer daylight hours.
 During this time, the high-altitude meadows bloom with beautiful alpine flowers, and the trails are mostly snow-free.
 In June there might be some snow on the trails but by July it should be melted, making it easier to hike the trails.

 Autumn brings a beautiful hiking experience with fewer crowds and the landscape turns into a palette of golds, reds, and browns in the forest.
 Although the weather can be a bit more unpredictable with a higher chance of snowfall.
 Mornings can be crisp, and higher altitudes might start to see the first snow within this period.